kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 **How to run collected data in GraphXR**

-To visualize data in 3D environment, we input CSV files to [Kineviz GraphXR](https://www.kineviz.com/?gclid=CjwKCAjwmK6IBhBqEiwAocMc8gQj_BLHfVHzERnLd8sHldIo0SXmMglRqNBq2CgklB5mUINKPAXDQxoCm38QAvD_BwE).
+To visualize data in a 3D environment, we input CSV files to [Kineviz GraphXR](https://www.kineviz.com/?gclid=CjwKCAjwmK6IBhBqEiwAocMc8gQj_BLHfVHzERnLd8sHldIo0SXmMglRqNBq2CgklB5mUINKPAXDQxoCm38QAvD_BwE).

 Follow these steps: